 The Best Cloud Security Tools

-Singularity Cloud works by extending distributed, autonomous endpoint protection, detection, and response to compute workloads running in private and private clouds and on-prem data centers.
+Singularity Cloud extends distributed, autonomous endpoint protection, detection, and response to computing workloads running in private and private clouds and on-prem data centers.

 SentinelOne’s Singularity Cloud: